What boots should you wear on a 4G pitch?

 2. Nike Unisex’s Vapor 14 Elite Ag

-Another great option for playing on a 4G pitch is the Nike Unisex’s Vapor 14 Elite Ag.
+Another great option for playing on a 4G field is the Nike Unisex’s Vapor 14 Elite Ag.
 It’s designed for the player who wants a tight fit like a second skin and exceptional traction on the field.
 It has a comfortable one-piece lining that wraps around the foot for a perfect and secure fit.

 This is a favourite among us at Kit Queen, and lots of us with wider feet find it comfortable and true to size.
 However, some people find that the synthetic upper can be a bit stiff at first.
-Nothing that some time on the pitch can’t take care of!
+Nothing that some time on the field can’t take care of!

 It’s the most expensive one we recommend but it also comes as a cheaper kids version up to UK size 5.5 for those with smaller feet!